m87-labs/moondream-docs/README.md

 1. Create `.mdx` files in the `pages` directory
 2. Use nested folders for organization
-3. Add entries to `_meta.json` files to control sidebar order
+3. Add entries to `_meta.tsx` files to control navigation
 4. Use standard Markdown syntax with MDX features

 ### Example Page Structure